epiverse/metrics/README.md

 # metrics
 Experimenting with different distance metrics, coded as ES6 modules.
-Start with simples example with [Euclidean Distance](https://github.com/epiverse/metrics/wiki).
-Note not all distances will be true metrics, for example, [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity) does not satisfy triangular inequality, also demonstrated here:
+Start with simplest example, [Euclidean Distance](https://github.com/epiverse/metrics/wiki).
+Note not all distances will be true metrics, for example, [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity) does not satisfy triangular inequality, as demonstrated here:

 ```javascript
 A=[1,0];